 - Sometimes you will find numeric values instead of dates.
 To solve this don’t forget to change the cell format to “Date”.
 Press Ctrl+1 to open the “Format Cells” window.
 From the window choose “Date” and click OK to change cell format to date format.

-- After applying formulas to call you might find “#VALUE” error in some cells.
+- After applying formulas to call you might find the “#VALUE” error in some cells.
 This happens when the entered date is not a valid date.